ladybug-tools/spider/sandbox/single-model-multiple-menu/README.md

 The Three.js iframe holds of the data accumulated during a session.
 There you can navigates around the menus as you please.

+### Temporary coding

+During the early stages of a file's life.  many values are stored directly in UI elements such as input boxes.
+Eventually, as the dust settles, some sort of global object will be devised that can be a more durable, safer location for this data.
+Do remember: it's easier to get out of no abstraction than to leave the wrong abstraction.

+Functions are designed as much as possible to be cut and pasted wherever with the fewest dependencies possible.
+As the dust settles, and a global object takes shape, the code will contain many fewer duplications.

 ## Links of Interest